-- See the Best Windows 10 Keyboard Shortcuts and how to Activate 'God Mode'
+- See the best Windows 10 keyboard shortcuts and how to erase a recovery partition in Windows

 The screen recording tool is part of the Xbox app that comes installed by default in Windows 10.
 Xbox Game Bar recently received some major updates to make it more useful, so you can now take screenshots and even make memes.